lkasler/spring-camel-cluster-singleton/README.md

 # spring-camel-cluster-singleton
-Camel based cluster singleton service using camel's core FileLockClusterService.
+Camel based cluster singleton service using camel's core FileLockClusterService or KubernetesClusterService.

 ## Camel Leader Election on Kubernetes and Openshift, based of file cluster service